-Note page limits and formatting instructions in this notice.
+Take note of the page limits and formatting instructions in this notice.
 NEH will not review applications that exceed mandatory page limits or deviate from formatting instructions.

 Your application components must conform to the following formatting requirements, unless otherwise indicated: